How do I request Geneticure kits for my office?

 Once you have registered for an account by clicking the link on the top of the website (Activate | Login), you will have an opportunity to request Geneticure kits.

 What is the evidence for the test?

-Thousands of peer-reviewed research articles have been combined in this comprehensive panel.
+Thousands of peer-reviewed research articles have been reviewed and critically assessed to develop this comprehensive panel.
 The efficacy of the test was then vetted with 2 retrospective, and 1 prospective randomized clinical trial.
-Our publications can be viewed here: http://geneticure.devicepharm.net/providers/#costs-data
+Our publications can be viewed here: https://geneticure.com/providers/

 Will my patient need a Geneticure account?

 Activation of kits can be done by providers.
 No action by the patient will be needed when providers activate kits on behalf of patients.

 How do I integrate Geneticure into my practice?